GoogleCloudPlatform/migrate-to-containers/examples/README.md

-# Migrate for Anthos and GKE integrations
+# Migrate to Containers integrations

 There are many integrations with other GCP/GKE/Anthos components which are common for many migrated workloads.
 This will be a collection of such comon patterns and allow you to quickly configure such integrations.